acentswap/docs2-wiki/get-started/using-pancakeswap-without-centralized-exchanges.md

 1. Prepare your ERC-20 (Ethereum Mainnet) wallet with USDT and some ETH for gas.
 2. Since O3 Hub only supports MetaMask and O3 Wallet.
 If you are using other wallet apps, we recommend you to import your wallet into MetaMask.
 3. Navigate to [https://o3swap.com/hub](https://o3swap.com/hub)
-4. Connect your MetaMask or O3 wallet for both ETH and BSC.
+4. Connect your MetaMask or O3 wallet for both ETH and ACENT.
 And switch your network in MetaMask to Ethereum Mainnet.

     <img src="../.gitbook/assets/MBP3-2021.10.19-054852AM-Google Chrome_O3swap.png" alt="" data-size="original">
 5. Select ERC-20 USDT as “You pay”, and ARC-20 USDT as "You will receive".
 Then type in the amount of USDT you want to transfer.